 So I hate looking at weather reports ahead of a hike or backpacking trip.
 95 times out of 100, the weather report will not change my plans (see next section).
 And since I also pack for the worst case scenario, it does me no good to know that it’s supposed to rain for five days straight.

 That said, I do think it’s important to be prepared.
 Check the weather forecast before you trip.
-Rain is one thing, lightning storms are a completely different thing.
+Rain is one thing, lightening storms are a completely different thing.

 14. Adjust your trip